Platform comparison

 - Where can I trade this market with the lowest fees?

-- On PolyGram, which mirrors the Polymarket order book at 0% fees.
+- Polymarket is geo-blocked in the US/UK/EU.
+The easiest 0%-fee broker into the same order book is Who Will Win 2026.
 Kalshi charges up to 7% per trade; Betfair Exchange takes 2-5% commission on net winnings.

-- What does it cost to trade on PolyGram?
+- What does Polymarket cost to trade?

-- Zero.
-PolyGram routes every order to the live Polymarket order book; the only cost is the Polygon network fee, typically under $0.01 per transaction.
+- Polymarket itself charges 0% — the only cost is the Polygon network fee, typically under $0.01 per transaction.
+Off-chain venues like Kalshi or Betfair charge 2-7% commission.

 - How fast are USDC deposits?